Carlos Fierro: 2011–14

-Fierro made his senior team debut as a substitute on August 20, 2011, in a match against Monterrey coming in for Omar Arellano at the 76th minute.
+Fierro made his senior team debut for Guadalajara as a substitute on 20 August 2011, in a match against Monterrey coming in for Omar Arellano at the 76th minute.
 He was the most used substitute in the Apertura 2011 coming in as a sub on eight occasions.
 He was named to be in the initial line-up in the Copa Libertadores 2011 as a starter against Deportivo Quito, thus scoring his first official goal with the senior team in all competitions.
 The first time he completed an entire game was in week six of the Clausura 2012 when they were defeated by Monterrey.
 The tournament in which he managed to accumulate the most minutes was in the Clausura 2014, totaling 1,286 minutes with 16 caps.
 He suffered from an injury in the start of the Clausura 2014 and on another in mid-season, this affected Guadalajara as they had 9 players injured midway through the Clausura 2014.